openhab/openhab-docs/installation/index.md

 Many devices are suited to host a continuous installation of openHAB.
 Experiences with different devices and environments can be found in the [community forum hardware section](https://community.openhab.org/c/hardware/server).

-The Raspberry Pi as a minimal sufficient device is quite popular, especially as we offer a quick setup with [openHABian](openhabian.html).
-A popular alternative is [our solution for the Synology DiskStation](synology.html), which many users already own in their homes.
-The previously mentioned [openHABian](openhabian.html) can also be used to kickstart your openHAB experience on existing Debian/Ubuntu based Linux systems.
+We recommend to get a dedicated Raspberry Pi 4 and to use [openHABian](openhabian.html) for quick setup. openHABian is also available to kickstart your openHAB experience on existing Debian x86 based Linux systems.

-Please check the menu to the left for all available options.

 ## Prerequisites

 Make sure that you have an up to date **Java 11** JVM platform installed on your host system.
-Zulu is currently the recommended Java platform for openHAB.
+OpenJDK is currently the recommended Java platform for openHAB.
-[Download](https://www.azul.com/downloads/zulu-community/?&architecture=x86-64-bit&package=jdk#) and [installation](https://docs.azul.com/zulu/zuludocs/ZuluUserGuide/InstallingZulu/InstallationWindowsUsingZuluMSIFile.htm) instructions can be found on Azul Systems' Zulu website.
+You could also [download Azul Zulu](https://www.azul.com/downloads/zulu-community/?&architecture=x86-64-bit&package=jdk#) [Installation](https://docs.azul.com/zulu/zuludocs/ZuluUserGuide/InstallingZulu/InstallationWindowsUsingZuluMSIFile.htm) instructions can be found on Azul Systems' Zulu website.
-Oracle Java is also suitable for most configurations, but licensing restrictions may apply.
+Oracle Java is also suitable for most configurations but it's not recommended.
+Licensing restrictions may apply.
-OpenJDK may also be used, but it has some [known limitations](https://community.openhab.org/t/running-openhab-2-on-openjdk/21443/8?u=gatekeeper6838) with openHAB and is not recommended.

 ::: warning
 Please note that versions of Java higher than 11 are not supported at the moment.